Kanban-Zai/kanban-zai-version-1.0/core.md

 ### BACK PORTING

 Back porting is a strategy of Kanban-Zai that allows cards to be split or combined rationally to manage scope creep, unknown unknowns and early thinking.
-This allows justifiable explainations for the delivery runway length.
+This allows justifiable explanations for the delivery runway length.

 Unfinished work on a card in a sprint should be split out to one or more cards and those cards prioritized.